 These shortcut biscuits skip the rolling and cutting of typical biscuits, but deliver the same flaky, tender, golden results we all love.
 This version is jazzed up with a trio of herbs, savory Brie cheese and sweet cranberries for a festive addition to a holiday brunch or dinner.
 You can make the dough and spread it on the sheet pan the night before, so you've only got to pop them in the oven on the day of your event.

-Preheat the oven to 450 degrees F. Spray a sheet pan with nonstick cooking spray.
+Preheat the oven to 450 degrees F. Spray an 18-by-13-inch half sheet pan with nonstick cooking spray.

 Whisk together the flour, baking powder, sugar, baking soda and 2 teaspoons of the salt in a large bowl.
 Rub 4 tablespoons of the butter into the flour mixture with your fingertips until completely absorbed.
 Work the remaining 16 tablespoons butter into the flour mixture until pea-sized bits of butter remain.
 Use a fork to stir in the buttermilk until the mixture comes together into a shaggy dough.
 (Don’t overmix the dough.)